Trinity One Butterfield Environment & Sustainability Stream

 AFTER THE BUTTERFIELD ENVIRONMENT & SUSTAINABILITY STREAM

 The Butterfield Environment & Sustainability stream provides an excellent foundation for many of the programs offered by the School of the Environment.
 In addition to the School’s core Environmental Science and Environmental Studies Majors, students should consider the collaborative programs offered, including Environmental Ethics and Environment and Health.
-Students may also be interested in a Directed Minor, intended for students looking to acquire environmental knowledge in a specific discipline, or one of the environmental programs offered by other U of T departments such as Environmental Biology or Environmental Chemistry.
+Students may also be interested in a Directed Minor, intended for students looking to acquire environmental knowledge in a specific discipline, or one of the environmental programs offered by other U of T departments such as Environmental Biology, Environmental Chemistry or Environmental Geography.

 The Butterfield Environment & Sustainability Stream’s interdisciplinary emphasis also helps students prepare for a variety of Humanities and Social Science programs.
 Students may be interested in pursuing studies in Philosophy, Political Science, International Relations, or Public Policy.